bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 df = (
     df

-    # Shuffle the data to avoid any issues from the data already being ordered...
+    # Shuffle the data to avoid any issues from the data being pre-ordered...
     .sample(fraction=1, shuffle=True)

     # ...then use row numbers as an index for separating train and test.